gradleupdate/knotx-starter-kit/README.md

 to clone and build all Knot.x modules.
 Then you need to build base [Knot.x Docker](https://github.com/Knotx/knotx-docker) image.

 Now you can update `gradle.properties` with SNAPSHOT version.

-## CI
-This modules is validated via the Knot.x CI pipeline (Azure Pipeline).